ethyca/fides/docs/fides/docs/development/developing_fides.md

 `fides ls system`

 and more.
-It is recommended to run `fides -h` to see the full breadth of the commands offered by the CLI.
+Run `fides -h` to see the full list of commands offered by the CLI.

 ## Checking Your Changes